0x60df/loophole/README.md

 If you want to completely disable Loophole, use `loophole-quit`.
 It disables all Loophole maps and `loophole-mode`.

+#### State variable

+Each Loophole map has corresponding state variable.
+If a value of state variable is non-nil, corresponding Loophole map is activated.
+Relation between Loophole map variable and state variable is analogous to minor-mode-map variable and minor-mode variable.
+State variable of Loophole map is usualy named as `loophole-map-name-state`.
+For example, state variable of `loophole-1-map` is usualy `loophole-1-map-state`.

+You can set a state variable directly to turn on or off Loophole map, but in most cases, the functions `loophole-enable` or `loophole-disable` are useful.
+These functions set state variable and run hooks `loophole-enable-functions` or `loophole-disable-functions`, that may call some assisting functions.

 #### Key binding entry

 `loophole-set-key` ask you the command symbol to be bound